Crank-sided

 The summation of all the weights is an important aspect of the stability of a ship.
 Fixtures, fittings, masts, rigging, crew, ballast, etc., will affect a ship's stability based on their individual movements about the centreline of the ship.
 These weights will exert a downward force on the vertical centreline (imagining a line drawn through the centre of the ship and the metacentre is the point in the middle).
 The centre of the submerged part of the hull acts as an upward force on the vertical centreline, and so these two forces have to be balanced with the sea at the waterline of the ship when it is at rest.

-By looking at the various weights, distributions and contributing factors that may effect its buoyancy, remedies can be attempted to solve what has affected the ship's stability.
+By looking at the various weights, distributions and contributing factors that may affect its buoyancy, remedies can be attempted to solve what has affected the ship's stability.
 In the case of the Gresham Ship (1574), furring was the chosen method to solve its crankness.